Spanish version

 The paisano code

-Unlike in the US, where "Latino" functions as a broad identity, in Spain people identify by nationality: Venezuelan, Colombian, Ecuadorian.
-The Spanish census doesn't even have a "Latino" category.
+And something that I find really interesting is that unlike in the US where "Latino" defines a broad identity, in Spain people identify themselves by their nationality.
+So you are Venezuelan or Colombian or Ecuadorian...
+The Spanish census doesn't even have a "Latino" category which I think says a lot.

 How big are these communities?

-As of January 2025, nearly 6.9 million foreign nationals live in Spain.
+These communities are really big actually and as of January 2025 almost 6.9 million foreign nationals were living in Spain.

-Madrid alone hosts over a million Latin American residents.
-Roughly one in every seven people in the city.
+About a million Latin Americans live in Madrid and that's like one in every seven people in the city.

 3. Sofía's New Home: Madrid